arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 set of elements required or permitted for a variant domain according to the Primary Domain.

-Note that the use of lt;rem&gt; in the lt;update&gt; command is not allowed, because the object does not yet exist and therefore nothing can be removed.
-To set data the lt;add&gt; or lt;chg&gt; tags need to be used.
+Note that the use of &lt;rem&gt; in the &lt;update&gt; command is not allowed, because the object does not yet exist and therefore nothing can be removed.
+To set data the &lt;add&gt; or &lt;chg&gt; tags need to be used.

 The command MUST contain an &lt;extension&gt; element, which MUST contain a